Occupational Health and Safety has an important focus in Australia and even more so when explosive, combustible, or dangerous products are involved.

 Now, IECEx is the only accepted certification in Australia for electrical equipment used in potentially explosive environments.

 WHAT IECEX Vacuums are avaliable?

 Australian Industrial Vacuum and Delfin have been leaders in the development of IECEx vacuums in Australia.
-With a range of single phase, three phase, inert and Longopac systems either now certified or awaiting final certification.
+With a range of single phase, three phase vacuum cleaners, inert and Longopac systems either now certified or awaiting final certification.

 The first round of IECEx certification on the Delfin DG50 IECEx was achieved in April 2021.
 This has allowed a number of leading Australian energy producers, food manufactures, grain processors and metal works to increase their OHS compliance and install IECEx vacuums onsite.